Betty Hutton: 1941–1949: Paramount contract and breakthrough

-In 1942, writer-director Preston Sturges cast Hutton in The Miracle of Morgan's Creek as a dopey but endearing small-town girl who gives local troops a happy send-off and wakes up married and pregnant, but with no memory of who her husband is.
+In 1942, writer-director Preston Sturges cast Hutton in The Miracle of Morgan's Creek as a small-town girl who gives local troops a happy send-off and wakes up married and pregnant, but with no memory of who her husband is.
 The film was delayed by Hays Office objections and Sturges' prolific output, and was finally released early in 1944.
 The film made Hutton a major star; Sturges was nominated for a Best Writing Oscar, the film was named to the National Film Board's Top Ten films for the year, and the National Board of Review nominated the film for Best Picture of 1944, and awarded Betty Hutton the award for Best Acting for her performance.
 The New York Times named it as one of the 10 Best Films of 1942–1944.

 Critic James Agee noted that "the Hays office must have been raped in its sleep" to allow the film to be released.
-And although the Hays Office received many letters of protest because of the film's subject matter, it was Paramount's highest-grossing film of 1944, playing to standing room-only audiences in some theatres.
+And although the Hays Office received many letters protesting the film's subject matter, it was Paramount's highest-grossing film of 1944, playing to standing room-only audiences in some theatres.

 Hutton was next cast in Paramount's And the Angels Sing (1944) with Fred MacMurray and Dorothy Lamour, and Here Come the Waves (1944) with Bing Crosby.
 Both were huge hits.
 DeSylva, one of Capitol's founders, also co-produced her next hit, the musical Incendiary Blonde (1945), where she played Texas Guinan.
-It was directed by veteran comedy director George Marshall and Hutton had replaced Lamour as Paramount's top female box-office attraction.
+It was directed by veteran comedy director George Marshall, and Hutton had replaced Lamour as Paramount's top female box-office attraction.
 Hutton was one of many Paramount stars in Duffy's Tavern (1945), and was top billed in The Stork Club (1945) with Barry Fitzgerald, produced by DeSylva.
 Hutton went into Cross My Heart (1946) with Sonny Tufts, which she disliked.
 She did however enjoy the popular The Perils of Pauline (1947), directed by Marshall, where she sang a Frank Loesser song that was nominated for an Oscar: "I Wish I Didn't Love You So".
-The recording sold over a million copies worldwide and reached number six in the U.S. charts.
+The recording sold over a million copies worldwide, and reached number six in the U.S. charts.

 Hutton's relationship with Paramount began to disintegrate when DeSylva left the studio due to illness (he died in 1950).
 "After he left I started doing scripts that I knew weren't good for me."

+The film Romance on the High Seas (1948) directed by Michael Curtiz, was originally intended to be a musical vehicle for Hutton, but Hutton was pregnant with her second child at the time and was unavailable.
+Instead, Curtiz cast Doris Day in her feature film debut.